opendaylight/transportpce/docs/developer-guide.rst

 North API, interconnecting the Service Handler to higher level applications relies on the Service Model defined in the MSA.
-The Renderer and the OLM are developed to allow configuring Open ROADM devices through a southbound Netconf/Yang interface and rely on the MSA’s device model.
+The Renderer and the OLM are developed to allow configuring OpenROADM devices through a southbound Netconf/Yang interface and rely on the MSA’s device model.

 ServiceHandler Service